Know the Difference Between Patent vs Latent Defect Government Construction Claims

 - Contractors do have some recourse when the Agency fails to meet its obligations.

-Latent Defects Rule for Fixed Price Government Contracts for Supplies: Generally speaking, the Inspection Clause incorporated into a fixed-price government contract for supplies, provides that government acceptance is final and conclusive, except for construction latent defects, fraud, or gross mistakes amounting to fraud.
+FAR Latent Defects Rule for Fixed Price Government Contracts for Supplies: Generally speaking, the Inspection Clause incorporated into a fixed-price government contract for supplies, provides that government acceptance is final and conclusive, except for construction latent defects, fraud, or gross mistakes amounting to fraud.

 A fundamental goal of the federal acquisition process is to obtain quality goods, construction contract work or services.
 In furtherance of this objective, the Government inspects tendered supplies and services to ensure conformance with contract requirements.
 While the right to inspect and test is very broad, it is not without limits.